marikann/go-cookbook/basics/defer-statement.md

 ## Best Practices

-- Use `defer` for resource management, like closing files or connections.
 - Chain multiple `defer` statements to manage multiple resources, ensuring they're closed in the correct order.

 ## Common Pitfalls